mickfuzz/dyne_docs/src/terminal/docs/23-ssh.md

 ## rsync: automated bulk transfers and backups

 `rsync` is a very useful command that keeps a remote directory in sync with a local directory.
-We mention it here because it\'s a useful command-line way to do networking, like `ssh`, and because the SSH protocol is recommended as the underlying transmission for `rsync`.
+We mention it here because it's a useful command-line way to do networking, like `ssh`, and because the SSH protocol is recommended as the underlying transmission for `rsync`.